 Marketing: How do you know which marketing channel is performing best, and what is the interaction effect when you are using multiple channels?

 Retail: To optimize your inventory, how do you know whether to pull from a distribution center or a retail store to fulfill an online order?

 Finance: How are data scientists exploring ways to predict the future price of digital assets, such as Bitcoin?

 Ecommerce: How do you decide when to cross-market vs. upsell a customer at checkout—what drives more revenue?

-It’s said that studying with MIT is like drinking from a fire hose—intense and satisfying.
+It is part of the MIT culture for students and faculty to immerse themselves in their studies and research.
+Attending MIT is often likened to "drinking from a fire hose" of information.
 For those participants who display extraordinary efforts in exhibiting that MIT ethos and demonstrate leadership by going above and beyond in their program participation, they’ll be considered to receive the coveted MIT Professional Education Fire Hydrant Award.
 This award can be displayed in professional bios, such as on LinkedIn.
 Decisions are made by MIT faculty and the program team based on active participation and behaviors that exemplify leadership and contribution to the overall program experience for the cohort.

-Note: After successful completion of the program, your verified digital certificate will be emailed to you in the name you used when registering for the program.
+Note: After successful completion of the program, your verified digital certificate of completion will be E-mailed to you in the name you used when registering for the program.
 All certificate images are for illustrative purposes only and may be subject to change at the discretion of MIT Professional Education.